 The appearance of your vehicle's overhead console will vary according to your option package.
-The overhead console can come on rails, during which it can be removed by the customer, or it can come as a non-rail component of the headliner, which cannot be removed.
+The overhead console can come on rails, which can be removed by the customer, or it can come as a non-rail component of the headliner, which cannot be removed.